carpentries/instructor-training/_episodes/08-motivation.md

 >
 > Think of a time when learning something was difficult for you, or
 > you made a mistake that seemed silly or embarrassing.
 Is that task still hard for you?
-> In the Etherpad, describe how you might you use this as a motivational story to help your learners
+> In the Etherpad, describe how you might use this as a motivational story to help your learners
 > overcome their own imposter syndrome.
 >
 > This exercise should take about 5 minutes.